datacarpentry/semester-biology/exercises/Graphing-acacia-ants-data-manip-R.md

    (m)" and the y axis "Height (m)".
 Make the point size 2.
 3. That's a big outlier in the plot from (2).
-50 by 50 meters is a little too big for a real Acacia, so filter the data to remove any values for `AXIS_1` and `AXIS_2` that are over 20 and remake the graph.
+50 by 50 meters is a little too big for a real Acacia, so filter the data to remove any values for `AXIS_1` and `AXIS_2` that are over 20 and update the data frame.
+Then remake the graph.
 4. Find out how the abundance of each species has been changing through time.
    Use `group_by`, `summarize`, and `n` to make a data frame with `YEAR`, `SPECIES`, and an `abundance` column that has the number of individuals in